Summit Financial LLC Has $573,000 Position in Dollar General Co. (NYSE:DG)

-Summit Financial LLC reduced its holdings in Dollar General Co.
-(NYSE:DG – Free Report) by 6.3% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The fund owned 3,378 shares of the company’s stock after selling 227 shares during the quarter.
-Summit Financial LLC’s holdings in Dollar General were worth $573,000 as of its most recent filing with the SEC.
+Summit Financial LLC lowered its stake in Dollar General Co.
+(NYSE:DG – Free Report) by 6.3% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 3,378 shares of the company’s stock after selling 227 shares during the period.
+Summit Financial LLC’s holdings in Dollar General were worth $573,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors also recently made changes to their positions in DG.
-First Manhattan Co. lifted its stake in shares of Dollar General by 447.4% in the fourth quarter.
-First Manhattan Co. now owns 104 shares of the company’s stock valued at $26,000 after buying an additional 85 shares during the period.
-Financial Freedom LLC bought a new position in shares of Dollar General in the fourth quarter valued at approximately $26,000.
-Strategic Investment Solutions Inc. IL bought a new position in shares of Dollar General in the first quarter valued at approximately $28,000.
-Atlas Capital Advisors LLC bought a new position in shares of Dollar General in the second quarter valued at approximately $32,000.
-Finally, McIlrath & Eck LLC increased its holdings in shares of Dollar General by 116.3% in the second quarter.
-McIlrath & Eck LLC now owns 279 shares of the company’s stock valued at $47,000 after purchasing an additional 150 shares in the last quarter.
-90.37% of the stock is owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors have also modified their holdings of the stock.
+Capital World Investors grew its holdings in Dollar General by 124.4% during the 2nd quarter.
+Capital World Investors now owns 10,787,703 shares of the company’s stock worth $1,831,536,000 after acquiring an additional 5,979,461 shares during the period.
+Capital International Investors boosted its position in shares of Dollar General by 64.7% during the second quarter.
+Capital International Investors now owns 15,087,855 shares of the company’s stock worth $2,561,298,000 after purchasing an additional 5,926,555 shares in the last quarter.
+Longview Partners Guernsey LTD bought a new position in shares of Dollar General during the second quarter worth $460,221,000.
+Norges Bank bought a new position in shares of Dollar General during the fourth quarter worth $564,881,000.
+Finally, Morgan Stanley boosted its position in shares of Dollar General by 38.5% during the fourth quarter.
+Morgan Stanley now owns 4,744,478 shares of the company’s stock worth $1,168,329,000 after purchasing an additional 1,318,412 shares in the last quarter.
+Institutional investors and hedge funds own 90.37% of the company’s stock.

-In other news, EVP Carman R. Wenkoff acquired 2,000 shares of the firm’s stock in a transaction dated Friday, September 29th.
-The stock was bought at an average cost of $106.25 per share, for a total transaction of $212,500.00.
-Following the completion of the transaction, the executive vice president now directly owns 30,966 shares in the company, valued at approximately $3,290,137.50.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Corporate insiders own 0.60% of the company’s stock.
+In related news, EVP Carman R. Wenkoff purchased 2,000 shares of Dollar General stock in a transaction on Friday, September 29th.
+The stock was acquired at an average cost of $106.25 per share, for a total transaction of $212,500.00.
+Following the completion of the acquisition, the executive vice president now owns 30,966 shares of the company’s stock, valued at approximately $3,290,137.50.
+The purchase was disclosed in a filing with the SEC, which is available at this hyperlink.
+0.60% of the stock is currently owned by corporate insiders.

-Dollar General (NYSE:DG – Get Free Report) last announced its earnings results on Thursday, August 31st.
-The company reported $2.13 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $2.47 by ($0.34).
+Dollar General (NYSE:DG – Get Free Report) last posted its quarterly earnings data on Thursday, August 31st.
+The company reported $2.13 earnings per share for the quarter, missing the consensus estimate of $2.47 by ($0.34).
 Dollar General had a return on equity of 36.34% and a net margin of 5.59%.
-The business had revenue of $9.80 billion for the quarter, compared to analyst estimates of $9.93 billion.
-During the same quarter in the previous year, the company earned $2.98 EPS.
-The business’s revenue for the quarter was up 3.9% on a year-over-year basis.
+The firm had revenue of $9.80 billion for the quarter, compared to analyst estimates of $9.93 billion.
+During the same quarter last year, the company earned $2.98 earnings per share.
+The company’s quarterly revenue was up 3.9% compared to the same quarter last year.
 As a group, analysts predict that Dollar General Co. will post 7.44 earnings per share for the current fiscal year.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, October 24th.
-Shareholders of record on Tuesday, October 10th were given a $0.59 dividend.
-This represents a $2.36 annualized dividend and a yield of 1.85%.
-The ex-dividend date was Friday, October 6th.
-Dollar General’s dividend payout ratio (DPR) is currently 24.18%.
+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, October 24th.
+Stockholders of record on Tuesday, October 10th were given a dividend of $0.59 per share.
+This represents a $2.36 annualized dividend and a dividend yield of 1.85%.
+The ex-dividend date of this dividend was Friday, October 6th.
+Dollar General’s dividend payout ratio (DPR) is presently 24.18%.

 About Dollar General